 You created your own lab 4 years ago, how different is it for you?
 How does impact your creative process?

 I really enjoyed working with bigger companies with bigger teams, bigger projects, however I was a bit frustrated as I had no control over what notes would be used or not, for which concept or perfume house, and sometimes years after I created them.

-Also, there’s a place in Provence, by the coast, I go to in summer, the mix of sea, sun and figs I find very pleasant.
+Also, there’s a place in Provence where I like to escape, by the coast, I go to in summer, the mix of sea, sun and figs I find very pleasant.